modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Resource.md

 - `commerce.resourceproduct.delivery_type_field` - see Delivery Type and Tax Group section below
 - `commerce.resourceproduct.description_field` - should be a text field, like `introtext`
 - `commerce.resourceproduct.name_field` - should be a text field, like `pagetitle`
+- `commerce.resourceproduct.pricing_field` - should be the name of a Product Pricing TV (including the `tv.` prefix), which will contain the pricing for the resource product.
-- `commerce.resourceproduct.price_field` - should be a number TV.
+- `commerce.resourceproduct.price_field` - **Deprecated in favour of the pricing field** - should be a number TV.
 By default this accepts decimals, but you can set `commerce.resourceproduct.price_field_decimals` to no to use integer values (e.g. 100 = €1) instead.
 - `commerce.resourceproduct.sku_field` - should be a text field, like `alias`
 - `commerce.resourceproduct.stock_field` - should be an integer number TV
 - `commerce.resourceproduct.tax_group_field` - see Delivery Type and Tax Group section below